sib-swiss/kgsteward/yamldoc.md

 ## Supported YAML syntax

-Within the YAM config file(s), UNIX environment variables can by referred to using `$(...)`syntax.
+Within the YAM config file(s), UNIX environment variables can by referred to using `${...}`syntax.
 This is meant to faciliate the sharing of config files, as variable values remain stored in the local environment.

 * __`endpoint`__ - The SPARQL endpoint url.
 This key is optional and the user is prompted for it if it is not defined